pupil-labs/pupil-docs/neon/data-collection/gaze-mode/index.md

 ## Considerations When Switching to Monocular Gaze

-- Switching to Monocular gaze mode alters the existing gaze stream without creating an additional one.
-This means that all downstream processes, including fixations and enrichments, will utilise this monocular gaze data.
+- If a monocular gaze mode is selected, no binocular gaze signal will be generated.
+This means all downstream data, including fixations and enrichment data, will be based on monocular gaze data.

 - [Eye State](/data-collection/data-streams/#_3d-eye-states) and [Pupillometry](/data-collection/data-streams/#pupil-diameters) are unaffected by changes to the gaze mode and will continue to measure data for both eyes as usual.